-Schlagwörter: david noel, fresh meat, interview, soundcloud
+Schlagwörter: david noel, Fresh Meat DJ mixes, interview, soundcloud

 David Noel, a co-founder of Soundcloud recently interviewed me for the remix-contest we are doing together with Florian Meindl and Soundcloud.
 On this interview I actually outlined the current concept of the Berlin Mitte Institut for the first time, and here it is: